ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 	>The player jumping through the window makes their Finesse Test and obtains only 1 success.
 It's not enough and so they declare they would like to use vigor.
 They subtract a few dice from their vigor pool, add a point of fatigue, and roll the dice.
 They gain 2 more successes which allows them to complete the test

-4. **The Storyteller summarizes the results**.
+4. **The Storyteller describes the results**.
 After the players have completed their Tests, the Storyteller narrates the aftermath.
 The Storyteller would decide here whether they would wish to add Tension to a Test's results.

 	**No Tension**